matloff/regtools/inst/PoissonReg.md

 * Unlike the linear and logistic cases, there is no theoretical or modeling justification for PR.

-* Though many analysts exponentiate the regression coefficients returned by **glm()** in the Poisson case, i.e. run them through the **exp()** function, there are reasons arguing against this practice.
-The two types of coefficients are not comparable.
+* PR changes the nature of the &beta; coefficients in major ways that may not be desirable.

 ## Notation

 Y: the response variable

 X<sub>1</sub>, X<sub>2</sub>,...,X<sub>p</sub>:  the predictor
-variables/features
+variables

 X: (X<sub>1</sub>, X<sub>2</sub>,...,X<sub>p</sub>)